isabella232/rtos-docs-pr.it-it/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_read"></a>fx_media_read

-Legge il settore logico dal supporto
+Legge il settore logico dai supporti

 ### <a name="prototype"></a>Prototipo